Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 1. [1] Mialon, G. et al. (2023).
 GAIA: A Benchmark for General AI Assistants. arXiv:2311.12983.

-2. [2] GAIA leaderboard on Hugging Face Spaces, accessed May 2026. huggingface.co/spaces/gaia-benchmark/leaderboard.
+2. [2] GAIA leaderboard on Hugging Face Spaces. huggingface.co/spaces/gaia-benchmark/leaderboard.

 3. [3] GAIA dataset card. huggingface.co/datasets/gaia-benchmark/GAIA.